sherlocktech/job-board/README.md

 After installing the required tools open the directory in command line and execute `npm install`.
 Use `yarn install` in the client directory.

 Each application within this project needs to be started separately.
-Follow the directions below for each portion of the project.
-### Client
-Check the [Client README](/client/README.md) for instructions on starting that.
-### Worker
-Make sure your redis server is running.
-Then run `node worker/index.js` in your cli.
-### API
-Run `node api/index.js` to start the express app.
+For the Client run `yarn start` in [client directory](/client), for the Worker run `node worker/index.js`, and for the API run `node api/index.js`.